AMD Radeon RX 6700 XT review — A beast for high-framerate 1440p gaming

 And here are the results:

 As a baseline, these are impressive numbers.
 And you can see that the 12GB really does make a difference in games like F1 2020.
 And yet an average of 120 frames per second is still rare — at least in this test suite.
 But I am happy that games like Witcher 3, Hitman 3, and F1 2020 get to a 90 FPS average and beyond.
 This is especially important if you are pairing the 6700 XT with a FreeSync display that can handle a framerate bouncing between 60 FPS and 144+ FPS.
-A high-refreshrate FreeSync monitor will minimize stuttering and get you all of the benefits of a game that is rendering faster than 60 FPS.
+A high-refresh rate FreeSync monitor will minimize stuttering and get you all of the benefits of a game that is rendering faster than 60 FPS.

 But what about if you turn Smart Access Memory on?
 Well, the difference is notable.